 In a separate case, IPL has received approval to build and operate a new natural gas-fired generating facility in Morgan County, and to convert two coal-fired generating units (Units 5 & 6) at its Harding Street station to natural gas.
 More information on this case (Cause No. 44339) is available by clicking here.

-In a pending case, IPL is seeking to convert Harding Street Unit 7 from coal to natural gas.
-For more information on Cause No. 44540, please click here.
+More recently, IPL received approval to convert Harding Street Unit 7 from coal to natural gas.
+For information on Cause No. 44540, please click here.